 - Directed cough, to help clear mucus by breathing and coughing in specific ways.

 - High-frequency chest compression vest.
-This inflatable vest receives high-frequency pulses of air from a generator.
-The vibration helps to loosen and clear the mucus from the lungs.
+You wear an inflatable vest that receives pulses of air from a generator.
+The tightening of the vest causes the chest to vibrate, and this helps loosen and clear the mucus from the lungs.
 This method can be done without the help of another person.

 - Positive expiratory pressure (PEP) therapy.
 You breathe into a handheld device that raises the pressure inside the lungs.
 Examples of devices include a PEP valve, Flutter device, or Acapella valve.
 The devices work in slightly different ways to help loosen and clear mucus from the lungs.

 Health Tools help you make wise health decisions or take action to improve your health.

 Primary Medical Reviewer John Pope, MD - Pediatrics

 Specialist Medical Reviewer Catherine O'Malley, RRT - Respiratory Therapy

 Current as ofAugust 21, 2015

 To learn more about Healthwise, visit Healthwise.org

 © 1995-2015 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.